-(7) Speaker: Chen Jia, Beijing Computational Science Research Center long timescales from which we can understand how their size varies with time and the nature of innate strategies developed to control cell size.
-These data show that in many cell types, growth is exponential and the distribution of cell size has one peak, namely there is a single characteristic cell size.
-However data for fission yeast show remarkable differences: growth is non-exponential and the distribution of cell sizes has two peaks, corresponding to different growth phases.
+(8) Speaker: Chen Jia, Beijing Computational Science Research Center data show that in many cell types, growth is exponential and the distribution of cell size has one peak, namely there is a single characteristic cell size.
+However data for fission yeast show remarkable differences: growth is and the distribution of cell sizes has two peaks, non-exponential corresponding to different growth phases.
 Here we construct a unified stochastic model of cell size dynamics in many cell types; by solving the cell size distribution analytically, we show that it is able to predict the unimodal distributions of cell size observed in exponentially growing cells and the bimodal distributions observed in non-exponentially growing cells.
 Furthermore, by fitting the model to the data, we infer values for the rates of all microscopic processes in our model.
 This method is shown to provide a much more reliable inference than conventional methods and shed light on how the strategy used by E. coli and fission yeast cells to control their size varies with external conditions.
 More importantly, we find that stronger size homeostasis and larger added size variability are required for fission yeast to adapt to unfavorable environmental conditions.